alexs2112/CPSC471_Spoofy/Tasks.md

     - Ad page, add ad to queue, play ad
  - Incrementing Song Plays
     - Playing a song directly will increment the number of TotalPlays and MonthlyPlays in both Song and Artist
+    - Next, Previous, Shuffle all increment the number of plays